Top 8 Best Albrecht Durer's Famous Paintings

 This was one of the first pieces following his return from Venice.
 It demonstrates the impact of his time spent in Italy.
 He was immensely influenced by Bellini's work and aimed perhaps to surpass it.

-The Great Piece of Turf is regarded as one of the greatest examples of realistic nature works.
-Dandelion and larger plantain are among the wild plants shown in the image.
+The Great Piece of Turf is regarded as one of the greatest examples of realistic nature paintings.

 The Great Piece of Turf is another example of how actual natural life was promoted to be a valid subject in works.
 Albrecht Durers' Adam and Eve was inspired by his study for The Great Piece of Turf.

-The work symbolizes farther time and depicts the artist's father's aging.
-Durer is depicted as having thin lips, a haggard face, and thin hair.
+The work symbolizes father time and depicts the artist's father's aging.
+Durer is depicted as having thin lips, a lean face, and thin hair.
 His eyes are small, and his face is wrinkled.